Aakriti-Arora12/Global-AI-Adoption-Across-Countries/README.md

 - What are the AI adoption trends across various age demographics (18–24, 25–34, etc.)?
 ## Dashboard Interaction <a href ="https://github.com/Aakriti-Arora12/Global-AI-Adoption-Across-Countries/blob/main/AI%20Adoption.png">View Dashboard</a>
 ## Dataset:
-The data being used is from Kaggle <a herf:"https://www.kaggle.com/datasets/tfisthis/global-ai-tool-adoption-across-industries"> View Data</a>
+The data being used is from Kaggle : https://www.kaggle.com/datasets/tfisthis/global-ai-tool-adoption-across-industries